Device Configuration provides administrators and technicians with powerful management tools, but what exactly is it? This blog details the basics.

 Step 2 (optional)

-Note: Devices can only be assigned one persistent template in DMA to avoid potential conflicting settings be sent at different times to a template.
+Note: Devices can only be assigned one persistent template in DMA to avoid potential conflicting settings being sent at different times to a template.
 However, it is still possible to send ‘one time’ settings to a device using a non-persistent template.

-The page will automatically display the Apply Time selector to begin setting time, recurrence interval, and day of week.
+The page will automatically display the Apply Time selector to begin setting time, recurrence interval, and day of the week.

 Once these settings are chosen, the template can be saved.